jacobeturpin/aws-nlp-data-pipeline/README.md

 ## Deployment

 This project leverages [GitHub Actions](https://github.com/features/actions) for its CI/CD pipeline.
-If forking, you can deploy via your own actions by providing the following Secrets in your repository:
+If forking, you can deploy via your own Actions by providing the following Secrets in your repository:

 * AWS_ACCESS_KEY_ID
 * AWS_SECRET_ACCESS_KEY